dmberry/nostos/docs/ROADMAP.md

 ## Phase 2 — world & story depth (the atmospheric layer)

-- **ELIZA in the terminal**: an interactive DOCTOR/ELIZA conversational mode you can open at an obelisk terminal — you type, it reflects your words back in Weizenbaum's 1966 pattern-matching style.
-Ties directly to the ELIZA/ Weizenbaum lore already seeded.
-Its own small parser; unsettling, optional, and thematically load-bearing.
 - **The phone / comms ("the browser")**: a mobile phone the player carries, with **RON text messages** arriving over time (guidance, warnings, lore), and possibly a dead-internet "browser" of cached pages from before the collapse.